Norwae/circuit4stream/README.md

 # Examples

+This section contains some examples on how to use the library.
+Further, more advanced use cases can be seen in the test sources, especially in the
+File `CircuitBreakerStageTest`.

 ## Simple REST call

 One of the most common patterns is integrating an external call via HTTP.
 This might originally look something